PhD, Industrial Engineering and Management Sciences

 Washington University in St. Louis, St Louis, MO

 Elon University, Elon, NC

-Ashley Davis, PhD, is a Director of Health Economics at RTI-HS.
+Ashley Davis, PhD, is a Senior Director of Health Economics at RTI-HS.
 Dr. Davis uses analytical methodologies to evaluate the clinical and economic value of upcoming pharmaceutical products and changes to health care policies.
 She has developed cost effectiveness, cost-utility, and cost-consequence models; budget-impact models; infectious disease dynamic transmission models; and resource allocation models.
 She has broad experience with a wide variety of mathematical modeling techniques, including Markov and stochastic models, simulation, statistical analysis, linear and nonlinear programming, and robust optimization.
 Dr. Davis has extensive experience programming models and user-friendly interfaces using Visual Basic for Applications in Excel and is proficient with other software packages, including MATLAB, Octave, R, C++, Java, and SAS.
-Dr. Davis has developed models and analyses in the areas of HIV, influenza, respiratory syncytial virus, Ebola virus disease, hepatitis C, cystic fibrosis, herpes zoster, pneumococcal disease, severe asthma, chronic obstructive pulmonary disease, eosinophilic esophagitis, spinal surgery, and organ transplantation.
+Dr. Davis has developed models and analyses in the areas of HIV, influenza, respiratory syncytial virus, Ebola virus disease, hepatitis C, cystic fibrosis, herpes zoster, pneumococcal disease, severe asthma, chronic obstructive pulmonary disease, eosinophilic esophagitis, spinal surgery, Cytomegalovirus, and organ transplantation.